Animal models of Parkinson's disease: MPTP

-1-Methyl-4-phenyl-1,2,3,6-tetraydropyridine (MPTP) is a widely used neurotoxin in Parkinson's disease research (Figure 4).
+1-Methyl-4-phenyl-1,2,3,6-tetrahydropyridine (MPTP) is a widely used neurotoxin in Parkinson's disease research (Figure 4).
 In contrast to 6-OHDA, MPTP crosses the BBB which making the neurotoxin even more selective for dopaminergic neurons.
 Due to the ability to cross the blood-brain-barrier, MPTP is administered peripherally, subcutaneously.
 This neurotoxin is known to replicate oxidative stress, ROS, energy failure, and inflammation; which are all hallmarks in Parkinson's disease.
 However, it does not produce Lewy body pathology.
 The mechanism of action of MPTP is due to its conversion to 1-methyl-4-phenylpyridinium (MPP+) caused by the interaction of MPTP with monoamine oxidase B (MAO-B).
 (Figure5).
 MPTP enters astrocytes and is metabolized to MPP+ before being released.
 Once released into the extracellular space, MPP+ is taken up into the neuron by DAT and is stored in vesicles by the up take of vesicular monoamine transporter (VMAT2).
 In the neuron, MPP+ inhibits the function of complex 1 of electron transport chain, which decreases ATP production and releases ROS.